Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Feature-level Retrospective Harmonization

 \subsection{Statistical approaches}

-Feature-level methods based on statistical modeling typically assume that extracted features (e.g., brain volumes, cortical thickness, DTI metrics) can be decomposed into biological effects, site or batch effects, and random noise.
+Feature-level methods based on statistical modeling typically assume that extracted features (e.g., brain volumes, cortical thickness, dMRI metrics) can be decomposed into biological effects, site or batch effects, and random noise.
 By fitting a statistical model (most commonly a linear model), the site effect can be estimated and subsequently removed or adjusted, yielding harmonized data.
-A comprehensive review of such methods is available in Hu et al. \citep{RN39} Here, we briefly introduce several representative approaches, with a particular emphasis on ComBat \citep{RN99,RN77}, which serves as a foundation for subsequent learning-based methods.
+A comprehensive review of such methods is available in Hu et al.\citep{RN39} Here, we briefly introduce several representative approaches, with a particular emphasis on ComBat \citep{RN99,RN77}, which serves as a foundation for subsequent learning-based methods.

-The ComBat model was originally developed for batch effect correction in gene expression data \citep{RN77}, and was first introduced to DTI data by Fortin et al. \citep{RN99} In this model, the observed feature $y_{ijv}$ at voxel $v$ for subject $j$ from site $i$ is modeled as a linear combination of multiple factors.
+The ComBat model was originally developed for batch effect correction in gene expression data \citep{RN77}, and was first introduced to dMRI data \citep{RN99} In this model, the observed feature $y_{ijv}$ at voxel $v$ for subject $j$ from site $i$ is modeled as a linear combination of multiple factors.
 These factors include the global mean $\alpha_{v}$, biological covariates (e.g., age and sex), and site effects (additive and multiplicative effects, $\gamma_{iv}$ and $\delta_{iv}$).
 The full model can therefore be expressed as:

 where $\mathbf{X}$ is the design matrix for the covariates, $\beta$ represents the corresponding regression coefficients, and $\varepsilon$ is the error term, assumed to have zero mean and variance $\sigma^{2}$.
 After estimating the coefficients using the empirical Bayes method, the ComBat-harmonized value can be expressed as: